szakharov7723/FinalTradeETL/README.md

 # FinalTradeETL
+## The object of this project
+In this project I show how to build data architecture of crypto trading forecasting solution.
+This project does not have a goal to predict prices closely, it just shows a possible data architecture of such solution.

 ## The task of this project
-The task of this project is to collect various market data for bitcoin cash cryptocurrency and structure it in one source for furter analysis and visualization.
+The task of this project is to collect market data for bitcoin cash cryptocurrency and structure it in one source for forecasting machine learning and visualization.

 ## First let's look at our data sources and how they are getting built and updated